RESOURCES

 Is there a deposit required?

 Yes.
-Say your apartment cost 3,500 Baht.
+Say your apartment costs 3,500 Baht.
 The deposit will likely be 7,000 Baht.
-So, rent 3,500 Baht plus the deposit 7,000 Baht is 10,500 Baht, to be paid upon moving in.
+So, rent 3,500 Baht plus the deposit of 7,000 Baht is 10,500 Baht, to be paid upon moving in.
 Note that some landlords require a 3-month deposit.
 And, bear in mind that some Thai landlords are not exactly honest, and may decide to pocket your deposit when moving out.
-Thai landlords are often rich and well connected, the best strategy to follow when a landlord gets greedy is to simply forget and move on.
+Thai landlords are often rich and well-connected; the best strategy to follow when a landlord gets greedy is to simply forget and move on.

 How much do apartments cost?

-The cost of an apartment ranges somewhere between 2,000 Baht and 15,000 baht per month depending on amenities and location.
-Apartments costing 2,000 Baht are mostly rented by low income families.
-There won't be internet nor will you find aircon, furniture, or security.
+The cost of an apartment ranges somewhere between 2,000 Baht and 15,000 Baht per month, depending on amenities and location.
+Apartments costing 2,000 Baht are mostly rented by low-income families.
+There won't be internet, nor will you find air conditioning, furniture, or security.

 Any apartment rental websites KruTeacher can recommend?